cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 - Planning Phase.
 Added an explicit "Perks" step at the end for all the misc perks that do not have specific timings
 - Added picture showing a few prelude cards as example in the Range section
 - Reworded slightly the Natural Wealth paragraph
+- Ability Ceasefire+ of Diplomats: made explicit that if used, no combat happens (therefore no ST promotion for example)
 ### v8 -> v9
 - Phase 2: Made it more explicit that everything happens in secret
 - Phase 2: Moved the discard of the 3 unused prelude cards so players do not have to choose right away which one they keep (as we actually do it in playtests)